 Lynn Daniluk

-Lynn has a full-time clinical practice where she supports clients in achieving metabolic and digestive balance to resolve pain and inflammation.
+Lynn is an eclectic herbalist with a nutrition focus.
+She has a full-time clinical practice where she supports clients in achieving metabolic and digestive balance to resolve pain and inflammation.
 She is also the program director for a family collaborative called Thrive Hive, a private membership community which provides weekly group coaching and extensive resources on a variety of health topics.

 https://www.juliedaniluk.com/ @lynndanilukeclecticherbalist (Instagram)